White-Collar Criminal Defense

 Doctors who fix feet and straighten out noses rarely end up with fatalities.
 It's the brain surgeons and the heart surgeons who lose patients.
 But it's the same brain and heart surgeons who save lives.
 The same is true for lawyers.
 Those who take the most difficult cases lose the most often.
 But they also can occasionally win extremely difficult cases.
 That's the thrill of advocacy.
 (Alan Dershowitz, Letters to a Young Lawyer)

-Given the complexities of both the facts and the law in white collar prosecutions, it is often beneficial for those accused of such crimes to retain legal counsel that is familiar with the appellate process.
-In today's prosecutorial environment, a legal defense cannot rely on just a defense of the facts, but also the construction of the statute at issue with regard to the facts.
+Given the complexities of both the facts and the law in white-collar prosecutions, it is often beneficial for those accused of such crimes to retain legal counsel that is familiar with the appellate process.
+In today's prosecutorial environment, a legal defense cannot rely on just a defense of the facts, but also the construction of the statute at issue.